 Organized by Lawrence Kumpf, Artistic Director, and Naima Karlsson with Adrian Rew, Associate Curator.

 Blank Forms is open to the public with a limited number of visitors allowed into the exhibition space at a time, in accordance with COVID-19 safety protocols.
 Appointment strongly encouraged to guarantee entry.

-Organic Music Societies is supported by the Nordic Culture Fund, The Andy Warhol Foundation for the Visual Arts and, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+Organic Music Societies is supported by the Nordic Culture Fund, The Andy Warhol Foundation for the Visual Arts, the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, and, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.

 Additional funding generously provided by Laura Belgray and Steven Eckler and Corbett vs Dempsey.

 Image: Moki Cherry, Painting about Life, 1968, lacquer paint on canvas, 19 ¾” × 29 ½”.